Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 Any legal threats

-Clients threatening public negative reviews.”
+Clients threatening public negative reviews.

-Specific boundaries eliminated 80% of “should I escalate this?” questions.
+Outcome: Specific boundaries eliminated 80% of “should I escalate this?” questions.

-Problem 3: No Transition Plan Creates Chaos
+Problem 3: No Mini-CEO Transition Plan Creates Team Confusion and Chaos

 Week 3 email: